 c.
 Try the installation or update of the game again.

 Your antivirus software may cause this specific error.
 You can turn the antivirus off in its interface and try installing or updating the game on your Steam application.
-You can also add Steam as an exception on the programs blocked by the antivirus.
+You can also add Steam as an exception to the programs blocked by the antivirus.

 The PC’s firewall is its first-line defense against malware and other malicious threats.
 However, it may affect the installation and update of Steam games.
 Windows Firewall may block the application from executing this process.
 To solve this problem, add Steam as an exception from the blocked programs list.